 The ALI has two parts: the first part is the preparation stage when participants are (re-)designing their curricula to integrate active/collaborative strategies; the second part takes place when the instructor is actually applying the strategies in the classroom.
 During the second part, participants will be observed and given feedback on their implementation.
-The first part will provisionally certify the participant to schedule a course in an Active Learning Classroom; successful completion of the second part provides the participant with their final certification for continued preferential scheduling in Active Learning Classrooms.
+Successful completion of both parts provides the participant with their certification for preferential scheduling in Active Learning Classrooms.

 Why have an Active Learning Institute?

 Internationally, colleges and universities have been adopting student-centered pedagogies such as active/collaborative learning.
 Bolstered by the evidence-based research, UCI’s strategic plan has specifically called for more engaged instruction and learning; the campus has also invested in it by renovating existing classrooms, such as SE 101, AIRB 1030, and PSCB 140; in addition, UCI is building new active learning spaces such as those in the new Anteater Learning Pavilion.

 How can I schedule a class in an Active Learning Classroom?